 Forex scalping is a trading style used by forex traders to buy or sell a currency pair and then hold it for a short period of time in an attempt to make a profit.
 While scalping attempts to capture small gains, such as 5 to 20 pips per trade, the profit on these trades can be magnified by increasing the position size.

 - Lessened exposure limits risk: A brief exposure to the market diminishes the probability of running into an adverse event.

 - Smaller moves are easier to obtain: A bigger imbalance of supply and demand is needed to warrant bigger price changes.
 For example, it is easier for a stock to make a $0.01 move than it is to make a $1 move.

 - Smaller moves are more frequent than larger ones: Even during relatively quiet markets, there are many small movements a scalper can exploit.

-To understand scalping further, let us take a look at 1-minute scalping strategy variables.
+To understand scalping further, let us take a look at two scalping strategies:

 Scalping Strategy 1

 This 1 minute scalping strategy is really easy to learn and can be extremely profitable if used correctly.